x

 More () »

-Doctor at Akron Children's Hospital building powerful connection with patients
+Doctor at Akron Children's Hospital builds powerful connections with patients

-Like some of the patients he works with, Dr. Christopher “Raffi” Najarian has cerebral palsy and shares his personal experiences with the families he sees.
+Like some of the patients he works with, Dr. Christopher “Raffi” Najarian has cerebral palsy, sharing his own experience with families.

 AKRON, Ohio — When 3News followed along with Dr. Christopher “Raffi” Najarian at Akron Children’s Hospital for a portion of his day, one thing became apparent quickly - he is a very busy physiatrist.